Quality Rated - Help

 Meals and Snacks

-8. Requirements for service of meal components: is it okay to give children their milk at the very end of the meal, I want to make sure they eat all of their food first?
+8. Is it okay to give children milk at the end of the meal?

-USDA - CACFP meal guidelines are followed when scoring these indicators, when milk is a required component of the meal such as for breakfast and lunch, you are required for the milk to be present throughout the meal unless a written doctor’s note is supplied.
+USDA - CACFP meal guidelines are followed when scoring these indicators.
+When milk is a required component of the meal such as for breakfast and lunch, milk should be present throughout the meal unless a written doctor’s note is supplied.
 For any food item to be credited by CACFP or for an ERS observation, all components must be served at the same time.

-No. Page 83 All About the ITERS-R Meals/snacks and page 94 All About ECERS-R Meals/snacks states: If wet cloths are used, a separate cloth is required for each table and highchair tray, and cloths cannot be returned to soak in a bleach-water solution.
+No, if wet cloths are used, a separate cloth is required for each table and/or highchair tray, and cloths cannot be returned to soak in a bleach-water solution.
+Please refer to the Table Washing Procedure resource on the QR website.

-11. Requirements for sanitizer use: the EPA registered sanitizer our program uses says to leave on for 1 minute and allow to air dry – do not rinse or wipe.
+11. An EPA registered sanitizer’s directions state to leave on for 1 minute and allow to air dry – do not rinse or wipe.
 Can it be wiped after 1 minute?

 Please follow the EPA instructions and allow it to air dry before proceeding.
-You have the option of finding a different EPA registered product if these directions are hard to follow, or you can use bleach water that is mixed daily using the correct ratios for sanitizing and disinfecting purposes.
+Programs have the option of finding a different EPA registered product, but if the directions are hard to follow, programs can use a bleach water solution that is mixed daily using the correct ratios for sanitizing and disinfecting purposes.

 Room Arrangement

-When considering this indicator, it is best to sit in a quiet area and determine if it provides the relief or opportunities for retreat from the noisy harshness of the room.
+When considering separation, it is best to sit in a quiet area and determine if it provides the relief or opportunities for retreating from the noisy harshness of the room.
 A reading area next to dramatic play and/or blocks does not allow for that quiet time or retreat.
 The business of the blocks/construction and the flurry of activity in dramatic play/housekeeping often interfere (on occasion even invading) with the activities of the other centers.
 Shelving (whether open on both sides or not) is not enough to sufficiently separate active and quiet areas.
-A low shelf or a shelf where toys are stored does not provide the needed buffer, sound travels over shelving.
+A low shelf or a shelf where toys are stored does not provide the buffer needed, sound travels over shelving.
 Having a physical barrier and sufficient distance separating these areas is helpful in avoiding problems.
-Activity areas like sand/water, fine motor, science, and math can provide the needed buffer between those more active areas and the quiet areas.
+Other areas like sand/water, fine motor, science, and math can provide the needed buffer between those more active areas and the quiet areas.

 Toileting/Diapering